SkyrilHD/Dell-Exx50-Hackintosh/README.md

 - sleep works
 - Bluetooth is working too and can also be disabled

+## Graphical glitches in macOS

+There are two ways to fix the horizontal glitches (as seen [here](https://github.com/newyb/Something-useful-of-E7250/blob/main/BUG2%20at%20sign.jpg)) in macOS.

+1. (Recommended) Enable 'Enable Legacy Option ROMs' in the BIOS by clicking General>Advanced Boot Options.
+[Here](https://supportkb.dell.com/img/ka02R000000oLv9QAE/ka02R000000oLv9QAE_en_US_2.jpeg) is a picture of that option.

+2. If you want to use pure UEFI as a workaround, you can use [one-key-hidpi](https://github.com/xzhih/one-key-hidpi).
+Download and run the code and select 'Enable HIDPI (with EDID)'.
+Then restart your computer and the glitches should be resolved.

 ## Recommended BIOS settings
 <details>
   <summary>Expand BIOS settings</summary>